nushackers/digest/_posts/2014-09-25-consistent-hashing.md

 0. Say for instance, we __randomly scatter each machine on the circle__ (perhaps by hashing its IP address, or some unique identifier)
 0. We end up with machines along random points of the circle.
 0. For each key, we similarly hash it as before but using modulo arithmetic, place the resulting hash value on a point on this circle.
-0. __The closest machine to this point is resposible for storing this key__.
+0. __The closest machine to this point is responsible for storing this key__.

-Now when we add a new machine, its easy to see how only a couple of keys _(to the left and right of this new machine)_ need to be "re-hashed" and we end up with more "slots" in out DHT.
+Now when we add a new machine, it is easy to see how only a couple of keys _(to the left and right of this new machine)_ need to be "re-hashed" and we end up with more "slots" in out DHT.

 _I'm obviously glossing over a lot of the intricate details here but hopefully you get the idea_.